How to donate quality second-hand items

 Where can I donate in Brisbane?

-To ensure your pre-loved items get the best chance at another life, make sure they are donated at the right place.
+To give pre-loved items the best chance at reuse, donate them at the correct location.

 Council's Treasure Troves sell items collected from our resource recovery centres.
-Drop off pre-loved items at these centres, and our experts will decide if they are suitable for resale at Council's Treasure Troves.
+Drop off pre-loved items at these centres, where experts assess suitability for resale at Council’s Treasure Troves.

 Council's Treasure Troves cannot accept donation items because of limited space.